Skip to main content

 Synchronous accept, asynchronous delivery

-A send returns 202 almost immediately with a message id, a status of "queued", and livemode.
+A send returns 202 almost immediately with a message id, a status of "queued" (or "scheduled" if you passed a future scheduledAt), and livemode.
 That response means accepted, not delivered.
 SenderKit then renders the template, dispatches to a provider, and updates the message as the provider reports back.

 const result = await senderkit.send({